 ASM courses help to decrease fatalities and reduce injuries caused by motorcycle accidents.
-These courses are taught in three levels and one class is specifically accredited and caters to the continuing education needs of all First Responders – EMT’s, Firefighters and Police Officers.
+These courses are taught at three levels and one class is specifically accredited and caters to the continuing education needs of all First Responders – EMTs, Firefighters, and Police Officers.
 All ASM courses are hands-on training in critical lifesaving skills.
-Yet, the first responder’s class focuses on the skills not normally taught in standard training i.e. how to perform jaw thrust when someone can’t breathe, and when it is not safe to remove their helmet due to their injuries.
+Yet, the first responder’s class focuses on the skills not normally taught in standard training i.e. how to perform a jaw thrust when someone can’t breathe, and when it is not safe to remove their helmet due to their injuries.

 Helping Bring Accident Scene Management To You

 - We have aligned our organizations with the Road Guardians / Accident Scene Management (ASM) courses to bring you the best learning experience possible.

 - We’ve also partnered with certified ASM Instructors to bring these classes to the Illinois and Indiana area.

 - We take care of over half of the $85 cost, meaning each student or organization participating pays only $35.

 - In addition, we provide lunch, FREE motorcycle insurance policy reviews, and a motorcycle swag bag for all class attendees.

 - At the end of the course, each student receives an ASM Course certificate, an appropriate patch, and takes home invaluable education when it comes to accident scene management.

 - We are now able to schedule courses that follow social distancing and local health guidelines.